David Lewis, Chair

 Kerry Tymchuk, an author and a historian, is the executive director of the Oregon Historical Society.
 He chaired the 2012 Legislative Task Force on Heritage Vitality.

 Irene Zenev started her museum career at the Douglas County Museum of History and Natural History in Roseburg.
-After serving there for one year as education coordinator and 12 years as curator of history, Zenev moved to the Benton County Historical Museum in Philomath where she worked as exhibits curator from 1998-2006.
-She became the museum's director in 2007.
+After serving there for one year as education coordinator and 12 years as curator of history, Zenev moved in 1998 to the Benton County Historical Museum in Philomath where she became the museum's director in 2007.
 She has been active in the Registrars’ Committee–Western Region, the National Association of Museum Exhibitors, the Oregon Museums Association, the Western Museums Association, and the Oregon Council for the Humanities.
 Zenev is a reviewer for the American Association of Museums’ Museum Assessment Program.